-Finally, to be eligible for EOPS a student must be enrolled full time (12 or more units for Fall/Spring; 4 or more units for summer), have not completed more than 70 degree applicable units cumulative, and be a resident of California.
+Finally, to be eligible for EOPS a student must be enrolled full time (12 or more units for Fall/Spring; 4 or more units for summer, unless qualified to receive a unit waiver from Special Programs and Services), have not completed more than 70 degree applicable units cumulative, and be a resident of California.

 Please click here for a list of the services and benefits offered by the EOPS program.